 Your Bank Goes Under

-- Work with your banker to create multiple account titles, such as one account titled in the wife’s name, one in the husband’s name, one that is jointly titled, etc.
+- Work with your banker to create multiple account titles, such as one account titled in one spouse' name, one in the other spouse's name, one that is jointly titled, etc.

 - Spread your funds across multiple institutions.
 Some banks will even do this for you by participating in a program that will allow them to place your money in certificates of deposit with other banks.

 - Use a brokerage account and, inside of it, purchase CDs from different banks.
 You have $250,000 of coverage at each institution, so if you had four CDs from four banks, each worth $250,000, you'd have a million dollars covered.

 Money market funds own short-term investments; some of these investments, such as commercial paper, are very short-term loans between companies.
 They are considered safe because the chance that a company will go out of business in the 397 days (or less) before the loan comes due is low.

 In September 2008, the safety of these funds came into question, as the financial health of many companies came under scrutiny.
 To ease concerns, the Treasury issued a temporary guarantee to people who had deposits in money market funds.
 The institution which issued your money market fund had to pay to participate in this guarantee program.
 That program is no longer in place.